A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Background and Notation

 Striving for robustness and generalizability, in this study, we focus on the preference modeling approach where the agent must first recover the rewards optimized and constraints respected by expert agents, and imitate experts by optimizing the CRL objective under these constraints.
 This is a challenging task since there might be various equivalent combinations of reward distributions and constraints that can explain the same expert demonstrations~\citep{Ziebart2008MaxEntIRL}.
 Striving for identifiability, ICRL algorithms simplify the problem by assuming that rewards are observable, and the goal is to {\it recover only the constraints that best explain the expert data}~\citep{Scobee2020MKCL}.
 To better elucidate the objectives of ICRL, we discuss the technical differences between ICRL and other relevant methods, including Inverse Reinforcement Learning (IRL), Inverse Optimal Control (IOC), and algorithms for simultaneous recovery of both rewards and constraints in Section~\ref{sec:related-topics}.
 The inference process of ICRL often involves alternating between updating an imitating policy and updating a constraint function.
-Figure~\ref{fig:ICRL-flow} summarizes the main procedure of ICRL.
+Figure~\ref{fig:ICRL-flow} summarizes the main procedure of ICRL. { ICRL solvers involve learning the cost functions $c$ from an expert demonstration dataset $\dataset_{E}$.
+This is essentially solving a tri-level optimization problem~\citep{kim2024learning}:

+where the cost function $c$, the Lagrange parameter $\lambda$ and the policy function $\pi$ are subject to optimization at each level. }